Natural-Intelligence/superseed/packages/super-seed-mongoose/README.md

 const personSeedJob = new SeedJob(
     'users',
-    new MongooseMockGenerator('User', userSchema, options),
+    new MongooseMockGenerator('User', new Schema(userSchema), options),
     new CustomSeeded()
 );

 const catSeedJob = new SeedJob(
     'cats',
-    new MongooseMockGenerator('Cat', catSchema, catOptions),
+    new MongooseMockGenerator('Cat', new Schema(catSchema), catOptions),
     new CustomSeeded()
 );